nationalarchives/front-end-development-guide/2016/commercial-opportunities.md

 For this reason, jQueryUI presents a good tool as its authors have worked hard to include the necessary ARIA role and state management in the library components.
 Nonetheless, we should test the accessibility of custom widgets before they are used.

 #### Reviewer comments

-* The slider does not seem to change the ARIA accessibility states for elements.

 #### Developer(s) actions in response